 From caramel crystal veins to the freckled organic movement, it is the earth’s purest form of beauty.
 It offers special patterns with details that cannot be manufactured.
 That’s why homeowners, designers, architects, and fabricators adore it alike.
 Natural stone has charm and precision that stands the test of time.
 If the buyer’s material selection aligns with a natural look, quartzite kitchen countertops are the best choice.

-Let’s dwell further for more clarity into quartz vs quartzite with their pros and cons.
+Let’s dwell further for more clarity on quartz vs. quartzite and their pros and cons.

 Quartz Countertops Pros and Cons

 To understand the quartz and quartzite difference, let’s learn the pros and cons of both.
-Here are some advantages and drawbacks of quartz countertops below.
+Below are some advantages and drawbacks of engineered quartz countertops.

 Pros

-- Versatile: Quartz is a very versatile material with several applications.
-One can install it in kitchen countertops, bathrooms, flooring, accent walls, and more.
-The slabs also come in different colors, patterns, and styles; you can choose what fits your liking.
+• Versatile: White natural quartz is a very versatile material with several applications.
+One can install white or blue quartz countertops in the kitchen, bathrooms, flooring, accent walls, and more.
+Kitchen quartzite countertop colors are available in different patterns and styles; you can choose what fits your liking.

-- Resale Value: There has been a rise in quartz’s popularity.
+• Resale Value: There has been a rise in quartz’s popularity.
 This has led to an increase in their value as per the buyers’ appeal.
-If homeowners are planning to resale a property, installing quartz can help them fetch a higher price in the market.
+If homeowners are planning to resale a property, installing white quartz countertops in the kitchen or other spaces can help them fetch a higher price in the market.

 Cons

-- Indoor Use: Most quartz countertops are suitable for interior use only.
-Exposure to direct sunlight and UV rays can lead to surface discolor.
+• Indoor Use: Most natural quartz countertops are suitable for interior use only.
+Exposure to direct sunlight and UV rays can lead to surface discoloration.
 There are only a few quartz options to install in outdoor projects, that too under shade.

 Quartzite Countertops Pros and Cons